grantcolley/blazor-notes/README.md

 > [!NOTE]
 > `OnAfterRender` and `OnAfterRenderAsync` aren't called during the prerendering process on the server.
 The methods are called when the component is rendered interactively after prerendering.

+### StateHasChanged
+Calling `StateHasChanged` notifies the component that its state has changed causing the component to be rerendered.

+`StateHasChanged` is called automatically for `EventCallback` methods.

 [*Source - Microsoft ASP.NET Core Blazor : Lifecycle*](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle)